Frederick Madison Roberts: Political career

 In 1918, Roberts was elected to the California State Assembly from the 62nd District as a Republican in a hard-fought campaign, during which his chief rival made racial slurs against him.
 While in office, Roberts sponsored legislation to establish the University of California at Los Angeles and improve public education, and proposed several civil rights and anti-lynching measures.
 In June 1922, he welcomed Black Nationalist leader Marcus Garvey of the UNIA to Los Angeles and rode in his parade car.

 Roberts was re-elected repeatedly and served a continuous total of 16 years, becoming known as the "dean of the assembly."
-He was a friend of Earl Warren, governor of California who became Chief Justice of the United States.
+He was friends with Earl Warren, the governor of California who later became Chief Justice of the United States.
 In the 1934 mid-term elections, after the election of Democrat Franklin Delano Roosevelt as president two years previously in the midst of the Great Depression, Roberts was defeated by a Democratic African-American candidate, Augustus F. Hawkins.
 Following his 1934 California State Assembly defeat, Roberts ran unsuccessfully for the United States House of Representatives on two occasions.

 Beginning in the late 1930s and the early 1940s, the second wave of the Great Migration brought tens of thousands of African Americans from the Southern United States to the Los Angeles area for jobs in the growing defense industries.
 In 1946, Roberts campaigned for the 14th Congressional District against incumbent Helen Gahagan Douglas, but she kept her seat.
 A few years later, Douglas lost a hotly contested U.S. Senate race to Republican Richard M. Nixon.